 Massive redwood groves loom up from the shore, which allows only a few pullout locations.
 A backdrop of exquisite beauty for as far as you can see provides awesome sights.
 Wildlife is plentiful.
-There are often sightings of elk, deer, bears, raccoons, otters, seals and whales.
+There are often sightings of elk, deer, bears, raccoons, otter, seals, and whales.

 Map of Stone Lagoon